 | Geneva | Geneva city | ~28% | CHF 56,000 | 117 |

 Source: Federal Tax Administration (ESTV), 2026.
-Rates vary within each canton by municipality — Wollerau in Schwyz is typically even cheaper than these benchmarks suggest.
+Rates vary within each canton by municipality — Wollerau in Schwyz is typically even cheaper than the benchmarks above suggest.

-Zug is legendary among tax optimisers — and the numbers justify it.
-With a cantonal index of 54 versus Zurich's 100, it saves the average senior manager roughly CHF 15,000–25,000 per year compared with living in Zurich city.
-For wealth taxes on a CHF 2 million portfolio, the difference is another CHF 5,000–12,000 per year on top.
+Zug is the benchmark every Swiss tax comparison starts from — and the numbers justify it.
+With a cantonal index around 54 versus Zurich's 100, it saves the typical senior manager CHF 15,000–25,000 per year in income tax alone.
+Add wealth tax savings on a CHF 2 million portfolio and the advantage can reach CHF 30,000+ annually for high earners.

 - Income tax: Lowest at virtually every income bracket in Switzerland

-- Location: 22 minutes to Zurich HB by direct train; on Lake Zug with Alpine views
+- Location: 22 minutes to Zurich HB by direct train; situated on Lake Zug with Alpine views

 - Expat community: Over 30% of Zug residents are foreign nationals; English works for daily life without German